tailwindlabs/tailwindcss-from-zero-to-production/02-the-utility-first-workflow/README.md

-# 02: The Utility-First Workflow – Tailwind CSS Up and Running
+# 02: The Utility-First Workflow – Tailwind CSS: From Zero the Production

 [Watch the screencast](https://www.youtube.com/watch?v=UvF56fPGVt4)